thiagopbarnabe/dapper-tutorial/docs/pages/api/dapper/query.md

 {% endhighlight %}

 ## Example - Query Multi-Type
-Execute a query and map the result to different strongly typed object.
+Execute a query and map the result to a list with multiple different types.

 {% highlight csharp %}
 example